simulation-tree/worlds/README.md

 }
 ```

-Lastly is the `Query` type, which buffers found components for later iteration with
+Last is the `Query` type, which buffers found components for later iteration with
 references for each of the components.
 It's `Update` method is used to fill its internals with the
 latest view of the world:
 ```cs